top of page

 EMPOWER-Korean x AI

-We are integrating generative AI with Project EMPOWER that is translated in Korean and culturally adapted for Korean families.
+We are integrating generative AI with Project EMPOWER that is translated and culturally adapted for Korean families.

 Single Session Consultation